-Once someone has done that much, he/she will need:
+Once you have done that much, you will need:

 ⁃ A demo-reel.

 All the same goes for Voice Over work.
-He/she must have a professional Voice Over (VO) demo reel in order to get an agent (separate from acting demo reel).
+You must have a professional Voice Over (VO) demo reel in order to get a VO agent (separate from acting demo reel).

 FINDING BEGINNER ROLES.

-For now, have them go to Actorsaccess.com to create a free profile that allows 2 free images.
-You can also see projects that are currently casting in their region, and submit to short films and student films on there.
+For now, go to Actorsaccess.com to create a free profile that allows 2 free images.
+You can also see projects under “Breakdowns” that are currently casting in your region, and submit to short films and student films on there.
 It does cost per submission, unless you get their annual membership.

 Agents in the major cities are not going to take anyone without a demo reel.
 A demo reel has clips of projects that show the actor in several of their speaking roles (all edited together into one file that is 1-3 minutes long).

-HOWEVER, he/she must RESEARCH each & every agency- their website, their rosters, their requirements, etc… because each agency is different. —>Follow.
+HOWEVER, you MUST RESEARCH each & every agency- their website, their rosters, their requirements, etc… because each agency is different. —>Read and Follow.
+All.
+Of.
 Their.
-Directions.
-Filter which agencies would work best… Bonnie Gillespie goes into this in her articles.
+Directions!!!!!
+Filter which agencies would work best for you, and you for them.
 If the agency doesn’t respond, it means they are not interested at this time.
 (Get used to not hearing back.
-We don’t hear back if we don’t get cast).
+We do not hear back if we do not get cast).
 It could simply be that the agency has someone too similar on their roster already.
 Give it 4-6 months and try again, hopefully with even more work on the resume and on the demo reel.

-If he/she is truly interested, they will run the marathon which could take years.
+If you are truly interested, you will run the marathon which could take years.
 Perhaps even decades.
+Seriously.
 But this business is not for the feint of heart, nor for the thin of skin.
 It takes persistence and tenacity while being KIND and humble.
 To everyone.
 The person you talk to at the sign in table today will be the major casting director tomorrow.
 BE NICE.
 This industry is small once inside it.

-Never ever ever pay for an agent.
+Never ever ever ever never pay for an agent.
+PERIOD.
 Legitimate agents take a percentage off work that they get for you.
 Would you pay a temp agency?
 No. No, you would not.
 10% is what an agent will take from union work after you have been paid (or sent to them first, so they will take it out for you).
 15%-20% will be taken from non-union work.

 If the person who wants to be an actor cannot wait to do all these things, to put in the hard work, and they (or their parents) decide to do a convention to “be seen” by <big entertainment company name> casting directors, it will be money down the toilet.
 Warning has been given.